“If more of us valued food and cheer above hoarded gold, it would be a much merrier world.” ― J.R.R. Tolkien

 The second taster was the beet tartar.
 I enjoyed the spiciness of the crispy cumin cracker, which nicely contrasted to the sweetness of the beets.
 The third taster was foie gras with Joie Farm jelly on crostini; with its butter like texture, I thought the cracker gave it something hang onto.

 The first official course was a Coalville Bay Oyster with mint and cucumber salsa, paired with Gray Monk Odyssey Brut.
-While we slurped away on the oyster and sipped on sparkling wine, Garson gave us the background information of the owners from Gray Monk, a husband and wife team.
+While we slurped away on the oyster and sipped on sparkling wine, we learned about the owners from Gray Monk, a husband and wife team.

 The second course was Trail’s End Beef Tataki with jalapeno salsa, garlic chips, green onions and yuzu.
 I thought this was beef at its best – it was tender and had much more flavor than I’m accustomed to at Japanese restaurants in Calgary.
-Garson paired the beef tataki with a Mount Royal University Centennial Pinot Grigio because she wanted a wine that was acidic but still had a hint of sweetness to cut into the spiciness of the jalepeno and vinegar in the sauce.
+The beef tataki was paired with a Mount Royal University Centennial Pinot Grigio because the wine was acidic but still had a hint of sweetness to cut into the spiciness of the jalepeno and vinegar in the sauce.
 We were informed that all the profits from the Centennial wine go to scholarships at Mount Royal.
 Awesome.
 Who would have thought that by drinking, I could support students?

 The story of how Trail’s End came to be was cute.
 Linda Loree, the owner of a 5th generation family ranch in Porcupine Hills in southern Alberta, was a vegetarian as was her daughter, Rachel Herbert.
 However, when Rachel met her cowboy husband, Tyler, she realized that they could raise grass-fed beef in a way that was good for the land, the animals and for humans.
 At their farm, cattle are aged between 26-29 months and finished on native grass.
 The greater aging compared to commercial competitors allows for further marbling of the fat, which results in more flavor.
 The result was a flavourful, organic, healthy and hormone-free beef.

 For the third course, MacLean created Beef Ravioli in a miso brown butter sauce.
-Garson served the ravioli with a glass of Henry of Pelham 2011 Reserve Chardonnay.
+The pasta was served with a glass of Henry of Pelham 2011 Reserve Chardonnay.
 We learned that the three brothers of the founding vineyard in Ontario couldn’t agree on creating either a white, rose or red wine, so all three varieties were created.
 I loved the Asian flavours in the ravioli; the miso was salty and creamy all at once.
 I thought the shaved truffle on top was the strongest note in the dish.

 The fourth course was Braised Trail’s End Beef Short Rib Tempura with arugula.
-I really enjoyed the red Garson chose to pair with it – Rustico Cellars Mother Lode Merlot.
+I really enjoyed the red wine – Rustico Cellars Mother Lode Merlot.
 The rib was in a cube-like shape, and lightly battered.
 The meat was so soft and sweet, but spicy from the red sauce.
 Meat on a stick has never tasted so good.

 For our fifth course, we ate grilled Trail’s End Beef Sirloin with bok choy, garlic long beans and shitake mushrooms paired with Crystal Cabernet Sauvignon/Merlot.
 The sirloin was served rare.
 I normally prefer my steak cooked to a medium.
 However, after trying Trail’s End beef, I realize that top quality beef taste better if it’s less cooked.
 I enjoyed the phyllo purse, it was stuffed with some sort of creamy savoury mixture that crumbled in my mouth.
 The bok choy was cooked just so you could taste the natural sweetness of the vegetable.
 The shitake mushrooms were silky smooth.